 Joint pain improvements on a gluten-free diet, “more than just coincidental.”

-In 2011, doctors in Turkey told a story of a 42 year old woman in the prestigious journal Rheumatology international.(1) The title of their small case report was Celiac disease of the joint.
+In 2011, doctors in Turkey told the story of a 42-year-old woman in the prestigious journal Rheumatology International.(4) The title of their small case report was Celiac disease of the joint.
 Here is what they recorded:

 - A 42-year-old woman presented with a 3-week history of left knee pain and swelling.